 I’m not a big traveller, even less so now I have anxiety and barely manage down the road at this moment in time.
 However, this time last year, I was on a plane for my first big adventure.
 My boyfriend and I spent a week in Chicago.
 One of his friends was getting married so we headed over there for that but, of course, we took the opportunity to explore and have fun, too.

 I was really nervous about going to Chicago, because I hadn’t travelled that far before.
 I was also worried it would be too busy for me and I wouldn’t be able to cope.
 Thankfully, it was just the right pace for me and I fell in love!
+The week in Chicago was one of the best weeks of my life.
 This was our first holiday together so, naturally, it’s now forever going to have a special place in my heart.
 I’m only writing this so I can have a chance to relive my experience.